Pinyin: JIALE LOU Simplified Chinese: 佳乐 娄 Traditional Chinese:佳樂 婁

 /dʒɑ'lə/ /loʊ/

 Before joining Princeton, I worked at the University of Colorado Boulder and NOAA’s Physical Sciences Laboratory (PSL), where I conducted research on multi-year ENSO prediction and predictability.
-I hold a Ph.D. in Marine Science from the University of Tasmania (UTAS), Australia.
-My doctoral research, supervised by Dr. Neil Holbrook and Dr. Terence O'Kane, focused on the dynamics and predictability of South Pacific Ocean climate variability.
+My work focused on understanding the sources of predictability in the tropical Pacific and their implications for climate forecasts.

 Highlights of recent work

-Vapor pressure dificit (VPD) forecasts
+Vapor pressure deficit (VPD) forecasts

 A weighted model-analog technique can achieve VPD forecast skill comparable to that of complex dynamical models.
 This highlights the potential of data-driven approaches to deliver cost-effective seasonal forecasts—as long as we have high-quality training libraries and properly designed cost functions.